SirVeggie/sd-browser/README.md

 Cycles through images in order every 4 seconds.

 ## Hotkeys
-You can use the arrow keys to cycle through images while in fullscreen.
+You can use the `arrow keys` to cycle through images while in fullscreen.
+You can use `Space` to start and stop the slideshow.

 ## Mobile